Orange-OpenSource/ods-android/docs/components/Buttons.md

     ),
     selectedIndex = 0,
     onSelectedIndexChange = {
-        // Do something like changing selectedIndex to refresh composable with new selection
+        doSomething() // Do something like changing selectedIndex to refresh composable with new selection
     },
-    displaySurface = displaySurface // Optional
+    displaySurface = displaySurface
 )
 ```

 Parameter | Default value | Description
 -- | -- | --
-`icons: List<OdsIconToggleButtonsRowIcon>` | | `OdsIconToggleButtonsRowIcon` list to be displayed into the toggle group
+`icons: List<OdsIconToggleButtonsRowIcon>` | | Icons to be displayed into the toggle group
 `selectedIndex: Int` | | `icons` list index of the selected button
-`onSelectedIndexChange: (Int) -> Unit` | | Callback to be invoked on selection change
+`onSelectedIndexChange: (Int) -> Unit` | | Callback invoked on selection change
-`modifier: Modifier` | `Modifier` | `Modifier` to be applied to the toggle buttons group
+`modifier: Modifier` | `Modifier` | `Modifier` applied to the toggle buttons group
-`displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` to be applied to the button.
+`displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` applied to the button.
 It allows to force the button display on light or dark surface.
 By default, the appearance applied is based on the system night mode value.
 {:.table}

 #### XML implementation